Logo

 Durham Region | Halton Region | Peel Region | Simcoe County | Toronto by Boroughs | York Region

 Note: Unofficial data.
 Copyright TRREB, theBB.group™ and JustBungalows.com™.
-TRREB MLS© data only.
+TRREB MLS® data.
 Figures may be rounded; dates may be expanded as noted.
-GTA/GGH… map credit: neptis.org Statistics represent the average selling price of Freehold Bungalow Style homes for the time frames indicated.
-Other Home Types/Styles such as Condominium Bungalows, Freehold 1.5 Storey homes, etc., may or may not be included in this data.
-Year-over-year comparisons may require adjustment due to changing Board jurisdictional / data boundaries.
+GTA/GGH… map credit: neptis.org - Map Statistics represent the MEDIAN selling price of Freehold Bungalow Style homes reported as "Firm Sales" during the time frames indicated.
+Other Home Types & Styles [e.g. Condominium Bungalows, Freehold 1.5 Storey homes, etc.] are intentionally excluded from this data, though may be included depending on coding of MLS® listings by individual local agents.
+Year-over-year comparisons often reflect adjustments due to changing Board jurisdictional / data / MLS® coverage / boundaries.
 For more information, please contact us.
-E&OE
+E&OE.

 ...